Our Services

 Helpful Resources

-Appendectomy pain can be normal early on, typically incisional soreness or shoulder discomfort that improves over days to weeks; pain that worsens, fever, wound redness or pus, vomiting, severe bloating or inability to pass gas, shortness of breath, or a hard abdomen are not normal and warrant urgent care.
+Appendectomy pain is often normal in the early recovery period—usually incisional soreness or referred shoulder discomfort that gradually improves over days to weeks.
+However, certain symptoms are not normal and require urgent medical attention, including worsening pain, fever, wound redness or pus drainage, vomiting, severe bloating, inability to pass gas, shortness of breath, or a rigid abdomen.

 Some pain is expected.
 But not all pain is the same.